Getting in the Swing of Real-Time Collaboration #DigWorkChat

 Pitfalls of ‘Always On’ Expectations

 Cal Newport, an associate professor of computer science at Georgetown University, introduced the concept of “deep work” in his 2016 book of the same name.
-He argued that the notifications, pop-ups, instant messages and other distractions of the modern workplace make it difficult to maintain the attention necessary to do our jobs.
+He argued the notifications, pop-ups, instant messages and other distractions of the modern workplace make it difficult to maintain the attention necessary to do our jobs.

 So how can businesses balance the need for contact and collaboration with the need for sustained attention and quiet?
 Or is it not up to the workplace to make this possible?
 Should individual employees be expected to set their own parameters?
-Some panelists recommended a more active role for management, while others recommended that people turn off notifications when they need private time.
+Some panelists recommended a more active role for management, while others recommended people turn off notifications when they need to focus.

 Collaboration Tools Run Wild